Horticultural

 Section A - Flowers

-Class 1 – A single stemmed red rose
+Class 1 – A single stemmed red rose in a vase

 Class 2 – A single stemmed rose any other colour displayed in a vase